Powell Family Cooking

 Why We Love This Recipe

-• Deliciously Crispy Coating: The buttermilk and seasoned flour mixture create a perfect crunch.
+• Deliciously Crispy Coating: The buttermilk and seasoned flour mixture creates a perfect crunch.
+For more deep-fried favorites, be sure to try our Cajun Fried Chicken, too!

 • Simple Ingredients: Uses basic pantry staples and fresh onions.